MHmorgan/clog-kt/README.md

 Clog 🪠
 =======

-> 🚀 **A modern CLI logging library for Kotlin that brings color and clarity to your terminal output**
+> 🚀 **A modern CLI logging library for Kotlin that brings color and clarity to your terminal**

 Clog is a powerful, easy-to-use logging library designed specifically for command-line applications.
-Built on top of SLF4J, it provides beautiful terminal output with colors, customizable formatting, and intelligent TTY detection.
+Built on top of SLF4J, it provides beautiful terminal output with colors, customizable formatting, and TTY detection.

 ## 📋 Overview